ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    ```
    {: pre}

-   The XXX represents the disk name returned in Step 1. <br />
+   The XXX represents the disk name that is returned in Step 1. <br />

    Scroll further down for the commands codes that are listed in the `fdisk` command table.
    {: tip}